 - UV-C

-UV-A and UV-B penetrate the atmosphere even in the shade or in cloudy conditions.
+UV-A and UV-B penetrate the atmosphere even in shaded or cloudy conditions.
 The exposure can be as high as 90%.
 Sand, water, and snow can heighten the effect by up to 70 %.
 This means wearing cycling sunglasses is especially important if you ride in high mountains or near the ocean.

 The UV-C is absorbed by the ozone layer and does not reach the Earth’s surface.

 The effects I described above have a relatively easy solution.
-The sunglasses have to have a UV400 filter.
+The sunglasses must have a UV400 filter.
 It will absorb UV-A and UV-B radiation and protect your eyes.

 All cycling sunglasses listed above have the UV400 filter.